 A True Comparison of Evaporative Cooling and Air Conditioning

-While it is one of the most traditional forms of cooling across the world, evaporative cooling still comes across as an alternative to the more energetic and energy consuming air conditioning.
+While it is one of the most traditional forms of cooling across the world, evaporative cooling still comes across as an alternative to the more energy-consuming air conditioning option.
 Although their effectiveness can vary from place to place, evaporative cooling uses many interesting methods to give a desirable performance.

-Both evaporative cooling and contemporary air conditioning systems are massively different from each other, and we will be able to observe these differences up close by running a comparison below.
-This comparison would help manufacturers know which option they can opt for going into the future.
+Evaporative cooling and contemporary air conditioning systems are massively different from each other, and we will be able to observe these differences by running a comparison below.
+This comparison will help manufacturers know which option they can opt for going into the future.